cyrus2281/Echo-Search/README.md

 <hr>

 Echo Search is a versatile and efficient tool for searching and replacing text in files or searching filename within directories.
 With its extensive range of options, capabilities and the built-in code editor, it is suitable for a wide range of use cases, whether you are a software developer looking for a quick way to update code, or a data analyst searching for specific information in large datasets, or just trying to find a file.
 Try Echo Search today and see how it can make your life easier.

+## Request a feature
+You can request a feature by opening an issue in the repository.
+Please make sure to describe the feature in detail and provide a use case for it.

+## Report a bug
+You can report a bug by opening an issue in the repository.
+Please make sure to describe the bug in detail and provide steps to reproduce it including the version of the app and the operating system you are using.

 ## Application Screenshots